lucageo/FOSS4G-2018/README.md

 ### Add two boostrap responsive div to index.html

-- in order to render the charts 2 div have to be added next to the div 'map'
+- In order to render the charts 2 div have to be added next to the div 'map'

 ```
     <div class="row1">